Department of Digitalization

 - Pricing, consumer behavior, marketing and technology

-- Policy analytics for waste recycling and environmental sustainability through community informedness
+- Policy analytics for energy conservation, hazardous waste recycling and environmental sustainability

-- Research methods for large data sets in empirical research and experiments
+- Research methods for large data sets in empirical research, with experiments, field studies and causal inference

-- Interdisciplinary research (IS, Marketing, Economics, Econometrics, Statistics, CS, Engineering, Waste Recycling and Energy Management, Geography)
+- Interdisciplinary research (IS, Marketing, Economics, Econometrics, Statistics, CS, Engineering Management, Waste Recycling and Energy Management, Geography)

 - Lim-Wavde, K., Zhai, H., Kauffman, R.J., Rubin, E. Assessing carbon pollution standards: Electric power generation pathways and their water impacts.
 Energy Policy, 123, 2018, 714-733.